optimath/99-vertex-locally-7-3-windmill-graph/README.md

 This repository presents a Google OR-Tools CP-SAT construction of a **99-vertex locally (7,3)-windmill graph**.

+This construction was obtained during computational investigations of Conway's 99-graph problem.
+Conway's 99-graph is a hypothetical 99-vertex locally (7,3)-windmill graph in which every pair of distinct non-adjacent vertices has exactly two common neighbors.

 ![Tripartite layout of the constructed graph](results/graph_tripartite_layout.png) *Tripartite layout of the constructed 99-vertex locally (7,3)-windmill graph.*